-On a quarterly basis, between Q2 and Q3 2006, the Jersey House Price Index increased by about 8%.
-However although the trend has been upward since the corresponding quarter of 2005, the Index has fluctuated on a quarterly basis.
-Such fluctuations occur as a result of the actual characteristics of properties sold within each property type in a given quarter and thus further reinforce the importance of taking annual changes as the key indicator.
+On a quarterly basis, between Q3 and Q4 2006, the Jersey House Price Index decreased by about 3%.
+Although the trend has been upward during recent years, the Index has fluctuated on a quarterly basis.
+The index value in Q4 2006 is above that seen in Q1 and Q2.
+Such fluctuations occur as a result of the actual characteristics of individual properties sold within each property type in a given quarter as well as seasonal factors.
+This further reinforces the importance of taking annual changes as the key indicator.